-As one of America’s premiere land management agencies, the Forest Service has an enormous role in National Public Lands Day
+National Public Lands Day is coming up on September 28, 2019!

+As one of America’s premiere land management agencies, the Forest Service has an enormous role in National Public Lands Day.
 National Public Lands Day is also a fee-free day, meaning entrance fees are waived on all public lands.

 There are countless events taking place to celebrate, so why not visit one of your national forests and grasslands?

 To find an event near you, visit the National Environmental Education Foundation webpage: https://www.neefusa.org/event-locator.
 Learn more about National Public Lands Day, its history and contributions, visit: https://www.neefusa.org/npld/faq.